-The industrial Revolution, late 1700’s through the early 1800’s, was the incidental, if not intentioned, result of the Treaties of Münster and Osnabrück, 1648, which collectively are known as the Peace of Westphalia.
+The Industrial Revolution, from the late 1700s through the early 1800s, was incidental, if not intentioned, the result of the Treaties of Münster and Osnabrück, 1648, which collectively are known as the Peace of Westphalia.
 Arising from and concluding the Spanish and Dutch 80 years’ war and the Dutch and Germany portion of the 30 years’ wars, the Peace of Westphalia established the modern state and national sovereignty built on laws rather than conquest, where economic and financial warfare would be preferred over the warfare of armies.
-While the all powerful nation state would arise from the two treaties, more directly impactful to the rise of the Industrial Revolution, more than a hundred years later, was the restoration of the Peace of Augsburg (1555) which ensured a return to liberalism in the form of religious tolerance for all.
+While the all-powerful nation-state would arise from the two treaties, more directly impactful to the rise of the Industrial Revolution, more than a hundred years later, was the restoration of the Peace of Augsburg (1555) which ensured a return to liberalism in the form of religious tolerance for all.

-Every aspect of our modern world, its immense successes and colossal failures, is built upon the Peace of Westphalia and subsequent Industrial Revolution.
-However, as the world has moved beyond the industrial revolution to the technological and knowledge revolution, the model established in 1648 and expanded greatly upon since, which led to across the board advances never before imagined in human history, is now breaking down, and that permanently.
+Every aspect of our modern world, its immense successes, and colossal failures is built upon the Peace of Westphalia and the subsequent Industrial Revolution.
+However, as the world has moved beyond the industrial revolution to the technological and knowledge revolution, the model established in 1648 and expanded greatly upon since which led to across-the-board advances never before imagined in human history, is now breaking down, permanently.

 This breakdown is the consequence of something not imaginable in 1648, in the era of absolute monarchies and empire, where a small nobility solely possessed wealth and the means by which to generate additional wealth and had direct responsibility for the well-being and governance of their labor force, of the citizens of their lands.
 This unimaginable consequence is the rise of an elected class, the tyrannical bureaucracy the elected class controls, perpetually expands and employs to their own aggrandizement, and the elitists who vehemently support this system as they benefit directly from the systems as it is far more than the populace does.

-Out pacing the rise of the elected class and expansion of the bureaucracy has quite incidentally been the inexorable advance of technological innovation which has in turn led to greater and greater productivity.
-For most of two hundred years, technological advances leading to improved manufacturing fed an ever increasing need for a large local labour pool, however, since the advent of computers and automation these same advances have led to an ever greater reduction in the need for human labour.
-Despite this reduction in the need for costly human labour the need for consumers to consume the increased productivity of efficiency has continued to increase dramatically, leading to an all-powerful elected class which controls the coffers of state.
+Outpacing the rise of the elected class and expansion of the bureaucracy has quite incidentally been the inexorable advance of technological innovation which has, in turn, led to greater and greater productivity.
+For most of two hundred years, technological advances leading to improved manufacturing fed an ever-increasing need for a large local labor pool, however, since the advent of computers and automation these same advances have led to an ever greater reduction in the need for human labor.
+Despite this reduction in the need for costly human labor the need for consumers to consume the increased productivity of efficiency has continued to increase dramatically, leading to an all-powerful elected class that controls the coffers of the state.

-Added to the elected class, in the later part of the 20th and all of the 21st Century to date, by the wealthy nobility, has been the responsibility for wealth redistribution through an ever larger welfare state responsible for increasing consumption of the expanding output of productivity, despite across the board wage income losses leading from an ever smaller participation by human labour.
+Added to the elected class, in the latter part of the 20th and all of the 21st Century to date, by the wealthy nobility, has been the responsibility for wealth redistribution through an ever-larger welfare state responsible for increasing consumption of the expanding output of productivity, despite across the board wage income losses leading from ever-smaller participation by human labor.
 This has led to an unexpected, though not unforeseeable, consequence, which is the perhaps permanent transfer of real power from the wealthy nobility, to the elected class, an elected class which must maintain inequality and division in order to sustain its power in the form of direct governance and control of the populace.
 A populace, with decreasing participation in a dwindling workforce, leaving an increasing number dependent upon the nation state arising from the Peace of Westphalia and the industrial revolution and its new masters, the elected class.

-That the impoverished communities of the Western world are increasingly breeding grounds for insurgency, with large populations of permanently un- or underemployed, mostly unskilled, uneducated and unassimilated immigrant labour, should be no surprise.
+That the impoverished communities of the Western world are increasingly breeding grounds for the insurgency, with large populations of permanently un- or underemployed, mostly unskilled, uneducated, and unassimilated immigrant labor, should be no surprise.
 And that the very real threat represented by increasing insurgency has at its core rising wealth inequality, should also come as no surprise to the nobility.
-As it was this very disparity in wealth which brought about the first wave of insurgency in the western world, which was driven not by immigrants but by a people which had come to bear too much for a small nobility without benefitting equally too for their labour, which insurgencies brought about the end of absolute monarchy and empire resulting in the rise of a parasitic elected class.
+As it was this very disparity in wealth that brought about the first wave of insurgency in the western world, which was driven not by immigrants but by a people which had come to bear too much for a small nobility without benefitting equally too for their labor, which insurgencies brought about the end of absolute monarchy and empire resulting in the rise of a parasitic elected class.

-With the continued dwindling of native birthrates, growing wealth disparity and the ever increasing avaricious power of the elected class, the West cannot long sustain against the violent insurgency of radical Islam.
+With the continued dwindling of native birthrates, growing wealth disparity, and the ever-increasing avaricious power of the elected class, the West cannot long sustain against the violent insurgency of radical Islam.
 An insurgency gaining ground among non-Muslims, among western elites afraid for their continued places of influence and wealth in the global system genuinely threatened by radical Islam.
-An insurgency unchecked by the populace who are angry at the current system and its elites for leaving them behind and an elected class which has left them unguarded and incapable of facing the very real threat to their physical safety in their own communities, Muslim and non-Muslim alike.
+An insurgency unchecked by the populace who are angry at the current system and its elites for leaving them behind and an elected class that has left them unguarded and incapable of facing the very real threat to their physical safety in their own communities, Muslim and non-Muslim alike.

-At its very most basic, the world built upon low-cost labour, the world of the industrial revolution, has gone forever, while the available labour pool has not only continued but has expanded
+At its very most basic, the world built upon low-cost labor, the world of the industrial revolution, has gone forever, while the available labor pool has not only continued but has expanded

-More, this welfare state is being used as a weapon against modern civilization by an elected class which would watch the world burn, would set it ablaze, in order to expand their influence and ability to line their own pockets.
-There can be no greater example of the blind intentions of the elected class than the open arms immigration of groups known to be composed of as much as 30% violent insurgent.
-The end of the industrial revolution, the failure of the welfare state and unchecked immigration into the communities established to feed the industrial revolution, from populations riddled with deadly intent, are leaving the many impoverished inner city communities across the western world almost completely open to violent insurgents and those who control and employ them.
+More, this welfare state is being used as a weapon against modern civilization by an elected class that would watch the world burn, would set it ablaze, in order to expand their influence and ability to line their own pockets.
+There can be no greater example of the blind intentions of the elected class than the open arms immigration of groups known to be composed of as much as 30% violent insurgents.
+The end of the industrial revolution, the failure of the welfare state, and unchecked immigration into the communities established to feed the industrial revolution, from populations riddled with deadly intent, are leaving the many impoverished inner-city communities across the western world almost completely open to violent insurgents and those who control and employ them.